eng-tools/eqsig/docs/examples.rst

 however, many have also been implemented using numpy arrays.
 While it is recommended to use the ``AccSignal`` object as an input, you can also use the array-based version of the function.

+#.
+The source code is shown below, which can be downloaded :download:`here </examples/examples_response_spectra.py>`.

 .. literalinclude:: ../examples/examples_response_spectra.py
    :linenos: